 It is believed to have originated during the Heian period (794-1185).
 Since then, it has been highly valued for its ease and convenience as it does not require a plate, making it a popular choice for portable food during the Sengoku (war states) period (1467-1615).

 - Salt: The most basic onigiri of all – salt.
 And it’s one of the most popular types too!
-The salt helps preserve the rice and adds great flavor.
+The salt helps preserve the rice and adds a simple yet great flavor.

 - Mixing: Ingredients can be incorporated into the rice before shaping, such as salmon or soboro chicken.
-It might sound simple, but if the ingredients are too wet or greasy, the rice may lose its stickiness and the onigiri may not hold its shape.
+It might sound simple, but if the ingredients are too wet or greasy, the rice may lose its stickiness and the onigiri may not hold its shape so caution is needed.

-- Filling: For a central flavor surprise, try fillings like tuna mayo or kombu tsukudani, especially for moist ingredients.
+- Filling: For a central flavor surprise, try fillings like tuna mayo or kombu tsukudani.
+Filling works best ingredients with a lot of moisture.

 - Cooking: Flavors can be intensified by cooking rice with ingredients like meats or using stock instead of water.
-Check out Takikomi Gohan for an example!
+I often make rice balls using leftover Takikomi Gohan for example!

-- Frying: For a crispy twist, there’s yaki onigiri.
+- Frying: For a crispy twist, there’s yaki onigiri which is pan-fried after it’s been shaped.

 With these methods, onigiri offers a taste experience for everyone.